Business transformation – not the same old story!

-As already mentioned: in the best case, business transformation isn’t a singular process but a central component of corporate competencies.
+As already mentioned: in the best case, business transformation isn’t a singular process, but a central component of corporate competencies.
 Therefore, agility and a forward-looking approach are essential.

 The result should be a dynamic company with many potentials in terms of sales, new ideas, and an overall dynamic company culture.

-So what are the prerequisites and suitable approaches for successful business transformation?
+So, what are the prerequisites and suitable approaches for successful business transformation?
 Let’s take a closer look:

 Prerequisites in management

 Assertiveness is combined here with emotional competence.
-It must be made clear that changes are necessary and have a clear purpose to achieve the common corporate goal.
+It must be made clear that changes are necessary and that they have a clear purpose to achieve the common corporate goal.
 At the same time, attempts must be made to consider the interests and concerns of all.

 The path of business transformation isn’t set in stone.
 Each company is unique, which is why template solutions rarely work.
 A clear plan tailored to the company and close monitoring during its execution are essential.
 The existing work methodologies and existing processes must be adapted, step by step, to the new vision and strategy.